PalakAgarwal7/GrubHub/README.md

 - Python: Data extraction and EDA
 - Power Query: Minor data adjustments
 - Power Bi: Dashboard creation and data presentation
-- Jupyter Notebook: Used Jupyter as IDE
+- PyCharm: Used PyCharm as IDE
 - Algorithm Complexity: Developing a recommendation algorithm that considers multiple factors while ensuring scalability and real-time performance was challenging.
-- User Engagement: Encouraging users to engage with the recommendation system and provide feedback for continuous improvement.

 ### 💡Insights Derived
 - Personalized Recommendations: The recommendation model provides personalized restaurant suggestions based on user preferences, determines the best location for opening a restaurant.

-- User Engagement: Analyzing user interactions with recommended restaurants and tracking user feedback helps refine the recommendation algorithm.

 - Restaurant Insights: By analyzing user preferences, restaurant owners can gain insights into customer preferences, leading to menu optimization and targeted promotions.